olipemil/cogito-website/tutorial/index.md

 **Step 1: Install COGITO**<br>
 The COGITO code is not yet public, although it will be shortly.
-If you have access to the private repository, execute the code below to install COGITO and set up your environment.
+If you have access to the private repository, execute the code below to install COGITO and save its directly to the python path.

 ~~~ bash
 git clone https://github.com/olipemil/COGITO.git